Checo Pérez made Red Bull stronger; They must fight for the constructors’ championship

 In addition, he wants Checo to be able to demonstrate his speed in 2022 and after a year of adaptation with Red Bull.

 “Experienced drivers know what to focus on, they know what will make them faster.
-Checo is also incredibly good at that and I hope he has a car that shows his true speed this season.”
+Checo is also incredibly good at it and I hope he has a car that shows the true speed of him this season,” he stated.

 “You need both drivers there.
 I think what Checo brings with him and brings to the team is this body of experience.
 It makes us stronger,” he added.